 What happens to the deposit if I don’t waive one of the conditions?

 If your offer to purchase a property is conditional, the deposit is to be returned to the buyer without deduction.

-However, if the seller believes that you didn’t act in good faith in trying to satisfy your condition (financing, inspection or status certificate review), they could refuse to release the deposit.
-In such case the deposit would be stuck in the listing brokerage’s trust account until a judge rules on it.
+However, if the seller believes that you didn’t act in good faith in trying to satisfy your condition (financing, inspection, or status certificate review), they could refuse to release the deposit.
+In such a case, the deposit would be stuck in the listing brokerage’s trust account until a judge rules on it.
 This can be a long process, so you should act in good faith when trying to satisfy the conditions in your contract.